Peter Ruckman: Triadology

-Peter Ruckman argued that the Trinity is typified in creation and within human nature itself.
-As a trichotomist, he believed Man was composed of body, soul, and spirit, which reflected the Trinity because he was made in the image of God.
+Ruckman argued that the Trinity is typified in creation and within human nature itself.
+As a trichotomist, he believed man was composed of body, soul, and spirit, which reflected the Trinity because he was made in the image of God.
 Ruckman argued that the soul typified the Father, the body the Son, and the Holy Spirit the spirit.
 Ruckman also argued that the Trinity was typified by nature itself, for instance as water that can exist as ice, steam, or liquid, yet remain one substance.
-Nevertheless, he conceded that nothing in nature could totally explain the Trinity, and thus such types do not perfectly represent the trinity.
+Nevertheless, he conceded that nothing in nature could totally explain the Trinity.

 Ruckman rejected the language of begetting, such as in Psalm 2:7, to mean the eternal origin of the Son of God; he rather interpreted it to mean the incarnation of Jesus Christ.

 Dispensationalism

-Peter Ruckman was a proponent of dispensationalism, however he developed a distinctive approach to understanding salvation across different biblical eras.
-He taught that the Bible presents multiple dispensations, each with its own system of salvation.
+Ruckman was a proponent of dispensationalism.
+However, he taught that these biblical dispensations had its own system of salvation.
 According to Ruckman, in the Old Testament, salvation was obtained through a combination of faith and works, whereas in the Church Age, salvation is through faith alone.
 He further argued that during the future tribulation period, the system would revert to a works based framework as in the Old Testament.
-Despite teaching dispensational salvation, Ruckman nevertheless strongly rejected Mid-Acts dispensationalism, which he referred to as “hyperdispensationalism”, believing that such views distorted the proper interpretation of Scripture.
+Nevertheless, Ruckman strongly rejected mid-Acts dispensationalism, which he called hyperdispensationalism.

+Soteriology

+Ruckman taught a strictly literal interpretation of Romans 10:9–10, asserting that an audible confession was necessary to salvation and that those who merely believed without verbally confessing Jesus Christ remained unsaved.

+Christian Zionism

+Ruckman taught that the Abrahamic Covenant of Genesis 12 remained unconditional.
+He denounced antisemitism and the Holocaust, describing persecution of the Jews as "irrational" and "supernaturally satanic".
+He also rejected antisemitic conspiracy theories, including The Protocols of the Elders of Zion.

 Other beliefs

 Ruckman defended the doctrine of eternal security and believed that even if a believer apostatized, he would be saved, though he would lose his rewards.
-He has held a number of unique doctrines such as angels being about 30 year old men, that women will receive male bodies in the rapture and that there were two global floods.
+He held a number of unique doctrines, including that angels were men of about 30-years-old, that women will receive male bodies in the rapture, and that there were two global floods.

-Ruckman once said that he would have joined the Ku Klux Klan had they not been anti-Semitic, because he agreed with "everything else they say".
+Ruckman once said that he would have joined the Ku Klux Klan had they not been antisemitic, because he agreed with "everything else they say".

+Ruckman acknowledged that the New Testament contained no specific law against interracial marriage, but he cautioned Christians against the practice to protect their "testimony" among other believers.
+Relying on a racial taxonomy based on the biblical sons of Noah, Ruckman taught that intermarriage between descendants of Ham (African) and Japheth (European) was "disastrous" and produced "wild" physical combinations.
+Conversely, he argued that marriages between descendants of Shem (Asian, Native American, and Middle Eastern) and Japheth "turns out good (sic)", claiming that most "beauty queens are Shemetic and Japhetic put together".
+Ruckman claimed his own facial features indicated that he had "Shemitic blood".